Belgium–United Kingdom relations: History

 In the early years of the Hundred Years' War, Edward III of England allied with the nobles of the Low Countries and the burghers of Flanders against France.

 Belgium established its independence in the revolution of 1830.
 Like the other European Great Powers, Britain was slow to recognise the new state.
 Even the election of Leopold of Saxe-Coburg, former son-in-law of Britain's King George IV and uncle to the future Queen Victoria, as King of the Belgians failed to win diplomatic recognition from London.
 Belgium's emergence had caused the break-up of the United Kingdom of the Netherlands, one of several buffer states established after the end of the Napoleonic Wars as a check against future French expansion, and London feared this newly formed nation would be unable to survive hostile expansion by its neighbours.
 A British-organised European Congress produced the Treaty of London of 1839, whereby the Great Powers (and The Netherlands) all formally recognised the independence of Belgium, and (at Britain's insistence) guaranteed its neutrality.

 At the Berlin Conference (1884), Britain had recognised the Congo Free State as the personal domain of the King of the Belgians.
 Britain was subsequently to become a centre for opposition to Leopold II's personal rule in the territory through organisations such as the Congo Reform Association.
 At one point, Britain even demanded that the 14 signatories to the Berlin Conference meet again to discuss the situation.
+In 1894, the British East Africa Company led by Queen Victoria and the British Prime Minister Lord Rosebery had established and declared Uganda a protectorate of the British Empire next to the border of Belgium's African colony in the Congo.
 In 1908, Belgium's parliament took control of the Congo, which became a conventional European colony.
 In the years prior to World War I, many Belgians bore considerable resentment over Britain's campaign against Leopold II's activities in the Congo.
+In 1916, the Belgians advanced the German territory of East Africa such as the Battle of Tabora during the First World War and forced Germany to cede Ruanda-Urundi to Belgium as a Class-B Mandate.

 The guarantees of neutrality of 1839 failed to prevent the invasion of Belgium by Germany in 1914.
 It was the final straw for an element of the Liberal Party that needed a moralistic reason to enter the war, beyond the need to prevent the defeat of France.
 Historian Zara Steiner says of German's invasion: